 Pulse pecans with the flour in a food processor until finely ground.

 Put chocolate in a large heatproof bowl, preferably stainless steel, set it over a pot of barely simmering water and stir occasionally until melted and smooth.
 Remove the bowl.
 Add butter, sugar, salt and beat with the electric mixer at medium speed until butter is completed melted and mixture is thickened and lighter in color.
+Beat in the eggs one by one, then beat at high speed (medium speed in a heavy-duty stand mixer) for a minute or two, or until the batter is fluffy and lightened in colour.
 Stir in the pecan mixture.

 Pour the batter into the springform pan and spread evenly.
 Bake for 30 to 35 minutes, until a toothpick inserted 1½ inches from side of the pan comes out clean, the centre will still be gooey.